Georgian Virtual Zone Tax Benefits: for businesses (legal entities) in the IT sector. Pay 0% corporate tax and 0% VAT.

-This article explains everything you need to know about Virtual Zone companies in Georgia (Country), if you might qualify and how you can get the benefits provided by the Georgian government.
+This article explains everything you need to know about Virtual Zone companies in Georgia (Country), how to know if you might qualify, and how you can get the benefits provided by the Georgian government.

-NOTE: If your company has at least 2 years proven experience in the IT sector, the new (Oct 2020) International Company Status (ICS) may actually offer even better tax breaks than the Virtual Zone in some cases.
-With ICS you get 0% dividends tax, 5% corporate tax, only 5% on employee salary (reduced from 20%), no VAT on B2B services provided to foreign clients.
+NOTE: If your company has at least 2 years proven experience in the IT sector, the newer (Oct 2020) International Company Status (ICS) may actually offer even better tax breaks than the Virtual Zone in some cases.
+With ICS you get 0% dividends tax, 5% corporate tax, only 5% on employee salary (reduced from 20%), as well as no VAT on B2B services provided to foreign clients.
 Read more about International Company Status here.

 This Article Includes: